petelaud/ratesci/README.md

 - stratified calculations for any of the above
 - paired binomial contrasts RD and RR
 - paired odds ratio using the conditional model
-- binomial proportion from clustered data
+- a binomial proportion from clustered data

 A number of different methods are offered, but in each case, the recommended default is based on asymptotic score methodology (from